 Kawanabe Kyosai, also known as Gyosai Kawanabe or Gyosai Chikamaro, is a 19th century Japanese artist.
-He is considered as one of the very last (maybe even the ultimate) representative of Traditional Japanese painting and Ukiyo-e.
+He is considered as one of the very last (maybe even the ultimate) representative of Traditional Japanese painting.
+He is, such as Katsushika Hokuai, a specialist of the Ukiyo-e Movement.
 He is also known as the first Japanese cartoonist.

 Who was Kanawabe Kyosai?

 Birth of Kawanabe Kyosai